valdas-v1/Apartment-Price-Predictor-API/README.md

 ```

 ## Using the API
-To use the API, make a POST request with the sample JSON structure of
+To use the API, make a POST request to the route of ```/predict``` with the sample JSON structure of
 ```JSON
 {
     "inputs": [